leethomason/tinyxml2/readme.txt

 Which should you use?
 TinyXML-2 uses a similar API to TinyXML-1 and the same rich test cases.
 But the implementation of the parser is completely re-written to make it more appropriate for use in a game.
-It uses less memory, is faster, and user far few memory allocations.
+It uses less memory, is faster, and uses far few memory allocations.

 TinyXML-2 has no requirement for STL, but has also dropped all STL support.
 All strings are query and set as 'const char*'.
 This allows the use of internal